damariskimonge/damariskimonge/README.md

 I am a Biostatistician and my expertise lies in utilizing a comprehensive understanding of statistics to conduct high-level data analytics.
 My primary focus is on identifying disease trends, relationships, risks, and effective interventions to control and curb their spread.
 I have special interest in matters reproductive health, and identifying interventions that control the spread of communicable diseases especially neglected and tropical diseases (NTDs) and infectious diseases.

 ## SKILLS
-Trainer-Reproducible Research Methods
+.Trainer-Reproducible Research Methods
-Statistical and Mathematical Modelling
+.Statistical and Mathematical Modelling
-Data Analysis
+.Data Analysis
-Biostatistics Mentor/Consultancy
+.Biostatistics Mentor/Consultancy

 ### LANGUAGES
 ![R](https://img.shields.io/badge/R-87CEEB?style=for-the-badge&logo=r&logoColor=RebeccaPurple)